 As our world becomes more and more complex, this approach to problem solving will also teach future job seekers to address unexpected situations.

-RRI has been introduced in the engineering challenges (courses) content following:
+RRI has been introduced in the engineering course contents following:

 Engineering Design Process (EDP) was used as learning methodology applied for secondary students.
 It was observed that hands-on model building increases young peoples knowledge, interest and skills.
 Engineering challenges are designed to allow for engagement at different levels of ability and learning contexts (formal-informal), and the materials are designed to support teacher/students science knowledge, the learning of problem solving (inquiry-based learning) and how students will use the scientific knowledge in order to solve a problem.